The Steps To Become A Bail Bondsman

 Before applying for a license as a bail recovery agent, you must have documented 1000 hours of bail enforcement/recovery instruction.

-This experience can be obtained as an employee or independent contractor of a bail enforcement agent.
+This experience can be obtained as a bail enforcement agent's employee or independent contractor.
 After completion, you must provide a signed letter from the bail bond company that employed you during this experience.
-In addition, your employer must complete the Verification Of Bail Bond Recovery Work Form and submit it along with your license application.
+In addition, your employer must complete the Verification Of Bail Bond Recovery Work Form and submit it with your license application.

 Step Three: Submit Application

-Once you have completed the experience and education requirements, you can submit your application!
+You can submit your application once you have completed the experience and education requirements!

 - Your 1000 hours of recorded experience